yfeng95/PRNet/README.md

 # Todo

-* Training Light weight net and convert to caffe or caffe2 and inference using C++
+* Training Light weight net , then convert to caffe(caffe2) and ncnn!

 # Update